 He is member of more than thirty high IQ societies.

-His personal YouTube Channel, focused tests, logic and mathematics, counts over 150k subscribers.
+His personal YouTube Channel, focused on mathematics, logic and philosophy, counts about 160k subscribers.

 An Interview with Marco Ripà (Part 1): https://in-sightjournal.com/2016/01/01/an-interview-with-marco-ripa-part-one/